GoGoKo699/QBM-Representation-Alignment/docs/evidence_map.md

 **Claim.** At fixed treewidth, interaction count, and parameter count, a target-supported spanning-tree Gibbs representation trains better than a generic chain; selecting the spanning tree by maximum absolute target-coupling weight improves further over a prespecified random target-supported tree.

 The protocol and seed commitments were frozen before the separately generated target ensemble was evaluated.
 This is an internal confirmation on unseen targets, not an external replication.
-In code and result files, `problem_tree` denotes the maximum-$|J|$ spanning tree (`MAXJ`).
+In code and result files, `problem_tree` denotes the maximum- $|J|$ spanning tree (`MAXJ`).

 | Evidence layer | Canonical location |
 |---|---|